 Player housing is provided on an as available basis to players only, caddies and traveling companions are not provided housing.

 The first Dogwood Invitational, held in April 1941, validated Druid Hills Golf Club as a challenging venue for amateur golf tournaments.
 Opened to great acclaim in 1912, the Druid Hills Golf Club has always nurtured talented golfers with a rich history of hosting southern championships.
 The Club has hosted eight Georgia State Amateur Championships and can boast having held 90 championships including the Dogwood, since the club's establishment.

 The golf course at Druid Hills was designed by Englishman H.H.
 Barker, winner of the Irish Open in 1906.
 Renowned for its natural beauty and historic significance, the course was extensively renovated in 2003 by famed golf course architect Bob Cupp, whose charter was to return the property to its original Golden Era design--featuring narrow fairways and few artificial traps allowing players to experience the gracious green spaces of the Druid Hills course through a centennial of history, friendship and family.

-More than a golf tournament, The Dogwood Invitational partners with external sponsors in an effort to raise funds and awareness to help junior golf succeed.
-The Atlanta Junior Golf Association and the Druid Hills Golf Club Foundation are beneficiaries of the tournament.
-In support of these deserving charities, the Dogwood helps Atlanta Junior Golf to expand its programs throughout the metropolitan Atlanta area and continue teaching kids the game.
+More than a golf tournament, The Dogwood Invitational partners with sponsors in an effort to raise funds and awareness to help junior golf succeed.
+Georgia Junior Golf and the Druid Hills Golf Club Foundation are beneficiaries of the tournament.
+In support of these deserving charities, the Dogwood helps Georgia Junior Golf to expand its programs throughout the Georgia and continue teaching kids the game.
 The Druid Hills Golf Club Foundation, which administers the Reynolds Scholarship helps qualified junior golfers with their college tuition.
 Established in 1996, the Reynolds Scholarship and the Dogwood Invitational work to award deserving students a $12,000, 4-year college scholarship.